gmossy/AI-Enabled-blink-camera-app/README.md

 ## Setup

 ### Prerequisites
-- Python 3.11.9 (managed via pyenv)
+- Python 3.11.9 (managed via pyenv).
+Only use 3.11.9 for now due to dependency issues with blinkpy
 - Node.js and npm
 - Blink camera account